 The State of Maryland requires all not-for-profit hospitals to compile and make public an annual report of community benefit activities according to Community Benefit Reporting Requirements and Standard Definitions established by the Maryland Health Services Cost Review Commission.
-For the years ended June 30, 2011 and 2010, the following summary has been prepared in accordance with the requirements and reflects the amount of the Hospital's community benefit ministry (in thousands):
+For the years ended June 30, 2012 and 2011, the following summary has been prepared in accordance with the requirements and reflects the amount of the Hospital's community benefit ministry (in thousands):

-2011 2010
+2012 2011

-Charity care \$ 19,236 \$ 16,430
+Charity care (Charges) \$ 23,692 \$ 19,236

-Unreimbursed Medicaid - Medicaid assessment 1,045
+Unpaid costs of Medicaid - Medicaid Assessment 1,725 1,045

-Community health services 5,113 6,097
+Community health services 5,031 5,113

-Health professions education 4,286 2,954
+Health professions education 4,097 4,286

-Mission driven health services 7,470 9,426
+Mission driven health services 10,001 7,470

-Research 291 338
+Research 366 291

-Financial contributions 205 284
+Financial contributions 162 205

-Community building activities 63 57
+Community building activities 56 63

-Community benefit operations 1,825 1,481
+Community benefit operations 1,873 1,825

-Community benefit ministry \$ 39,534 \$ 37,067
+Community benefit ministry \$ 47,003 \$ 39,534

 The Hospital provides a significant amount of care to patients not paid for by or on behalf of those receiving it, that is reported as bad debt at cost and not included in the amounts reported above.
-During the years ended June 30, 2011 and 2010, the Hospital reported bad debt at cost (determined using a cost to charge ratio applied to the provision for bad debts) of \$14.3 million and \$13.0 million, respectively.
-Bad debt at cost is included in the bad debt expense in the consolidated statements of operations.
+During the years ended June 30, 2012 and 2011, the Hospital reported bad debt at cost (determined using a cost to charge ratio applied to the provision for bad debts) of \$15.4 million and \$14.3 million, respectively.
+Bad debt at cost is included in the bad debt expense in the consolidated statement of operations and changes in net assets.

 Charity Care - Services provided to patients who cannot afford health care services due to inadequate resources and/or are uninsured or underinsured.
 A patient is classified as a charity patient in accordance with the Hospital's established policies and when no payment for such services is anticipated.
 Services provided to these patients are not reported as revenue in the consolidated statements of operations and changes in net assets.
+The amounts of direct and indirect costs for services and supplies furnished under the Hospital's charity care policy totaled approximately \$16.1 million and \$13.7 million for the years ended June 30, 2012 and 2011, respectively and is based on a ratio of the Hospital's operational costs to its gross charges.